Updated: Oct 13

 You use gauze the same way for a wisdom tooth extraction as a regular tooth extraction.
 The amount of time it takes for biting into gauze to stop the bleeding is also the same, about 2-3 hours.
 However, it may take a little longer if you're having more than one wisdom tooth being removed.
 That is simply due to an increase in the quantity of extraction sockets that need to be clotted.

-After having a tooth removed, you should use gauze for the next 2-3 hours which is usually how long it takes for the bleeding to stop.
+After having a wisdom tooth removed, you should use gauze for the next 2-3 hours which is usually how long it takes for the bleeding to stop.
 The pressure from biting into gauze helps to slow down the bleeding and allows the blood clot to stabilize.
 Therefore it really isn't so much the gauze but rather the pressure that gets it to stop bleeding.
 The gauze is just a medium to apply pressure to the extraction socket.

 So please bear with biting into gauze for a few hours but it will be worth it because at least you won't bleed anymore.
 However, if the bleeding does not stop within that time and it doesn't seem like it is slowly down, you should contact your dentist.
 You may have a clotting disorder or you're non-compliant with the post-extraction rules: no spitting, no rinsing, and drinking through a straw.
 Which is it that you are doing or have?